College can be a fun, exciting, and wonderful experience, but it can also be challenging, overwhelming, and stressful.

 - Has thoughts of harming others (direct or indirect)

 - Is involved in an unhealthy relationship (emotionally, physically, or sexually abusive)

 - Demonstrates stalking behaviors (overly focused behavior on an individual; following an individual physically or via social media; excessively contacting an individual when told not to do so; constant need/desire to approach an individual; giving unwanted gifts to an individual)

 - Has been sexually assaulted or is experiencing domestic violence, dating violence, or stalking

 What You Can Do

-- If student’s behavior is an imminent threat to themselves or others (direct plan to harm self or others, or cannot be left unsupervised due to behavior), CALL 911.
+- If student’s behavior is an imminent threat to themselves or others, if they have a direct plan to harm self or others, or if they cannot be left unsupervised due to behavior, CALL 911.

 - If there is no immediate threat but you are concerned for the student’s well-being and safety, call 974-HELP.

 We keep the identity of those who call 974-HELP private unless you express that you want the student to know you reached out to us.
 Please be aware that sometimes students tell only a few people what they are struggling with, so they may be able to figure out on their own who called to express a concern.